 Students in the Hebrew Fellows Program commit to taking a certain number of courses taught in Hebrew (according to individual schools; see below).
 The program also incorporates lunchtime programs with visiting Israeli speakers and volunteer opportunities to help promote Hebrew within the culture of JTS.
 Students who successfully complete the program graduate with the distinction "with honors in Hebrew" on their diplomas and become eligible for a substantial subsidy toward a trip to Israel.

-List College: Students may apply for admission to the program after having completed Intermediate Hebrew II (HEB 5203R and HEB 5203O).
+List College: Students may apply for admission to the program after having completed HEB 5203: Intermediate Hebrew II or having been exempted from Hebrew on the basis of the Hebrew placement exam.
 Hebrew Fellows will take five courses taught in Hebrew.
-One course may be transferred from another institution, e.g., a school in Israel.
+One course may be transferred from another institution (e.g., a school in Israel).

 The Rabbinical School: After returning to JTS from their year in Israel, students will take three courses of their own choosing taught in Hebrew, achieving at least a 3.33 (B+) average in them.

-William Davidson Graduate School of Jewish Education: Hebrew Fellows will complete Advanced Hebrew I (HEB 5301R and HEB 5301G) and take three courses taught in Hebrew, achieving at least a 3.33 (B+) average in them.
+William Davidson Graduate School of Jewish Education: Hebrew Fellows will complete HEB 5301: Advanced Hebrew I and take three courses taught in Hebrew, achieving at least a 3.33 (B+) average in them.

 HEB 1001: Foundations of Hebrew

 HEB 1101: Intensive Elementary Hebrew I

 HEB 2103: Intensive Elementary Hebrew II